AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 ## Prerequisites

-Before we begin, make sure you have the following:
+Before beginning, make sure you have the following:

 -   Firefly API credentials.
 If you don't have them yet, first visit the Firefly Services [Getting Started](../../../guides/get-started.md) guide to obtain a `client_id` and `client_secret`.
 -   `Node.js` or `Python` installed on your machine and basic familiarity with `JavaScript` or `Python`.

 ## Step 1: Set Up Your Environment

 Begin by creating a new script, named `firefly.js` (or `firefly.py`), and save it anywhere on your computer.
-This will be the script we use to test our integration with Firefly API endpoints.
+This will be the script used for testing your integration with the Firefly API endpoints.

 Next, set your `client_id` and `client_secret` as environment variables.
 For example, on a Mac or in Windows Subsystem for Linux (WSL), you can do the following: